roxas75/rxTools/tools/readme.txt

 cdn_firm.exe :
     Use this the first time you use rxTools.
     It will generate 'firm' directory, containing files necessary for the toolkit to work.
-    (for New 3DS, you need to download encrypted 9.5 'firm' from thatISO site) Once successfully generated, copy 'firm' to your rxTools directory.
+    (for New 3DS, you need to download encrypted 9.5 'firm' from thatISO site.
+It should have an MD5 of: B99ADF0ADB279712367C06EB83BA9AE6.)
+    Once successfully generated, copy 'firm' to your rxTools directory.

 msetdg.exe :